-2. Physical Sources and the Library
+1. Physical Sources and Public Libraries

 Many sources, both primary and secondary, are only available in physical form (e.g., books, articles, and other artifacts).
-It's likely that at least some of the research materials you'll need will only be available in published form - in print or another non-electronic form.
+It's likely that at least some of the research materials you'll need will only be available in published form-in print or another non-electronic form.
 Consulting these sources often involves a trip to the library.

-Many public libraries participate in inter-library loan systems to provide researchers with access to academic sources.
+Many public libraries participate in interlibrary loan systems to provide researchers with access to academic sources.
 The process of accessing academic sources in this way is often time-consuming.
-It takes longer to get information through a public library inter-library loan than it takes researchers who are directly associated with a university or community college library to get it through those institutions.
+It takes longer to get information through a public library interlibrary loan than it takes researchers who are directly associated with a university or community college library to get it through those institutions.